Notes on the Geography of Australia: Uluru/Ayers Rock

 One of many lenticular caves, this one was perhaps (or perhaps not) the camp of sleepy, blue-tongued lizard.
 The whitish smudge above and to the right of the cave is (or is not) the smoke from his camp.

-What lizard is this?
-Aborigines believed that the world was timeless and formless until totemic ancestors--some in the shape of animals, some in the shape of plants, some in the shape of humans--rose from under the earth at sites later regarded as sacred.
+What lizard are we talking about?
+We read that Aborigines believe that the world was timeless and formless until totemic ancestors--some in the shape of animals, some in the shape of plants, some in the shape of humans--rose from under the earth at sites later regarded as sacred.
 From these ancestors descended the plants, animals, and humans of today.
 These ancestors were mutable in the sense that animals could become humans, and so it was that different groups of aborigines regarded particular species of animal or plant as their totemic ancestor.

-Harney's description of this cave is hard to find in print and so, despite its precarious status--it doesn't quite agree with the short description above--I quote it in full: "...here on this place some Loongardi [sleeping lizard] men were cooking a Kuliar (emu) when two hungry hunters, who were hunting this same emu, came out of the south-west and craved hospitality.
+Harney's description of this cave is hard to find in print and so, despite its precarious veracity, I quote it in full: "...here on this place some Loongardi [sleeping lizard] men were cooking a Kuliar (emu) when two hungry hunters, who were hunting this same emu, came out of the south-west and craved hospitality.
 But the Loongardi had heard of their coming and cutting up the emu flesh, they hid it away and refused the strangers' request.
 Becoming angry over this lack of hospitality, the strangers picked up a fire-stick and destroyed many of the Loongardi and their kindred people, the kunia.
 The grey lichen stained cliff in the area is called meta camba (place of the burnt sleeping lizards), and the boulders at its base are the bodies of the roasted people."
 (The Significance..., p.
 9.)